jmparlett/cPrimer/pointers.md

 printf("Size of size_t = %lu\n", sizeof(size_t));                           //prints 8
 printf("Size of char = %lu\n", sizeof(char));                               //prints 1
 ```
-Since a ptr (any pointer, of any type) is just a 64 bit integer the size of a ptr is 8 bytes no matter the type it points to.
+Since a pointer (any pointer, of any type) is just a 64 bit integer the size of a pointer is 8 bytes no matter the type it points to.
 Remember it just specifies a memory location.
 ```c
 //these will all print 8
 printf("Size of int* = %lu\n", sizeof(int*));